-Driven by personal, organizational, and community empowerment, Jayda Atkinson’s ministry crosses many platforms, including television, books, speaking events, planning, entrepreneurship, and social media, she is quick to tell you that her greatest platform is inspiring and serving others with the Love of God.
+Driven by personal, organizational, and community empowerment, Jayda Atkinson’s feeding stomach and heart's ministry crosses many platforms, including television, books, speaking events, planning, entrepreneurship, and social media, she is quick to tell you that her greatest platform is inspiring and serving others with the Love of God.

 Jayda has been featured nationally on Dr. Oz, Essence Magazine, and the Tom Joyner Morning Show to name a few, and is the author of two books, ABCs: Feeding the Body and Spirit and the inspirational autobiographical The Storm Chaser.
 She is the Founder and Executive Director of a non-profit organization, The Love Lives Foundation , and the Executive Chef/Founder of Fork and Boot Culinary Experiences.

 The mother of four and unofficial mother/mentor to many, Jayda has overcome homelessness, family drug addiction, domestic abuse, and divorce to emerge as a champion for people from all walks of life.
 She is devoted to bring love, light, greatness and hope to communities around the world - one hug, one meal, one act of kindness, one speaking opportunity and one high impact transformation at a time.

 Bio Courtesy of the Phenomenally Creative Kaira Akita.

 - At age 16, Jayda began selling food out her house, in the NOLA style tradition.

 - Has catered major events, weddings, and parties, including Atlanta's one year anniversary party for over 2500 Hurricane Katrina survivors sponsored by Underground Atlanta.

 - Celebrity catering for Usher, Nicki Minaj, Jasmine Guy, Faith Evans, and Real House Wives of Atlanta.